maeklong/maeklong.github.io/Juniper/JNCDA.md

 + Create continuity plans.
 + Analyze packet flow.
 + **Feedback : Business continuity should be proactively built into the network design to ensure that essential functions can continue.
 Before a business continuity plan can be tested, staff must be notified and also be familiar with what is expected of them for a given scenario.
 The actual tests can be theoretical or, better yet, they can be full-fledged live exercises.**
++ business continuity
++ **Feedback : Business continuity is an organization’s need to ensure that essential functions can continue during and after a disaster, including the prevention of interruption to mission-critical services, and the ability to reestablish full functionality as quickly as possible.**

 ### business continuity planning
 + test the plan
 + formulate the plan
 + **Feedback : The steps of business continuity planning are, know your network, assess the risks, formulate the plan, and test the plan.**

+### user's business model
++ It suggests certain budgetary and scheduling constraints.
++ It allows the engineer to infer certain technical requirements.
++ **Feedback : A user's business model will suggest budgetary and scheduling constraints, as well as provide insight into the network’s technical requirements.**

 ### Know Your Network step
 + You should list all the functions and services in the network.